ensf401-beyond/beyond-fe/README.md

 ## Features

 Users are able to browse sky objects such as stars and nebulae.
 Users can favourite sky objects to add to their own personal collection.
 Users can view a sky map that shows the locations of the sky objects.
+Users are also able to create new sky objects that are not already in the system.

 ## How to run the site locally